Skip to content Skip to sidebar Skip to footer

 • The second sealer application.

-The second sealer is applied protect the finishing appearance underneath that has been obtained and also to prepare a smooth surface before top coat application.
+The second sealer is applied to protect the finishing appearance underneath that has been obtained and also to prepare a smooth surface before top coat application.
 Spray wet coat or sealer coat evenly to the entire surface.
-Wait until it dry and then sand the sealer.
+Wait until it dry, and then sand the sealer.
 A good sanding is needed to make a smooth surface before the top coat application.

 • Application of top coat.